heupr/core/docs/README.md

 ## Name

-**CoralReefCI** (pronounced "SEE-eye") takes its name from the great coral reefs of our planet and was inspired by the natural beauty, organic growth and seamless integration of countless species into their ecosystem.
+**CoralReefCI** (pronounced "SEE-eye") takes its name from the great coral reefs of our planet and was inspired by the natural beauty, organic growth, and seamless integration of countless species into their ecosystem.

 ## Description